1QB-Information-Technologies/ccvm/README.md

 ## References

-This repository contains architectures and simulators presented in the paper ["Non-convex Quadratic Programming Using Coherent Optical Networks"](https://arxiv.org/abs/2209.04415) by Farhad Khosravi, Ugur Yildiz, Artur Scherer, and Pooya Ronagh.
+This repository contains architectures and simulators presented in the paper ["Non-convex Quadratic Programming Using Coherent Optical Networks"](https://arxiv.org/abs/2209.04415) by Farhad Khosravi, Ugur Yildiz, Martin Perreault, Artur Scherer, and Pooya Ronagh.

 ## License